runbert/homebridge-tibber-lightsensor/README.md

 ## Prerequisites

-You need have a Tibber Pulse.
+You need to have a Tibber Pulse.
 You can buy them from their online store:

 > https://tibber.com/se/store/produkt/pulse-p1